Julia-Embedded/Julia_On_Development_Boards/README.md

 See the videos for a demonstration: https://photos.app.goo.gl/0j8f1OwTQFWWTD052, https://photos.app.goo.gl/EI4JTKJqKwtJOWzk2

 The videos are a bit dated.
 I've streamlined the code quite a bit more.

+The main Julia file that I am using, now, is Machine_GPIO.jl.
+It keeps all of the code in one file.

+Here's an example of using it to blink an LED on a remote development board.
+In this example, I have an LED attached to the NanoPi Duo board.

+npdProc = addprocs(["julia-user@NODE-NANOPIDUO"],dir="/home/julia-user/julia-0.6.0/bin/")

+include("Machine_GPIO.jl")

+import Machine_GPIO

+using Machine_GPIO

+npd = Machine_GPIO.NPDGPIO()

+remotecall_fetch(Machine_GPIO.local_blinkLED, npdProc[1], npd, npd.pin["PIN05"])